 Instructions

-- Heat oil in a large saucepan or dutch oven over medium heat until shimmering.
-Add shallots and 1 tablespoon of the fish sauce and cook, stirring frequently, until the shallots are soft, about 2 minutes.
+- Add the oil, chopped shallots and 1 tablespoon of the fish oil to a large saucepan and set it over medium heat.
+Cook, stirring frequently, until the shallots are soft, about 2 minutes.

-- Stir in cilantro and Thai seasoning and cook 1 minute longer.
-Add chicken broth, coconut milk, and sugar.
-Turn the heat to high and bring to a boil.
+- Stir in the cilantro and Thai seasoning and cook, stirring, 1 minute longer.
+Add chicken or vegetable broth, coconut milk, and sugar.
+Turn the heat up to high and bring the liquid to a boil.
 Reduce the heat to medium-low, cover and simmer for 10 minutes to let the flavors blend.

-- Add bok choy and cook for 2-3 minutes, until tender.
+- Add the chopped bok choy and cook for 2-3 minutes, until tender.
 While the bok choy cooks, combine the lime juice, red curry paste, and remaining 2 tablespoons of fish sauce in a small bowl.
-Stir it into the soup along with the salt and pepper.
-Taste and add more salt and pepper if desired.
+Stir it into the soup along with salt and pepper to taste.

 - Remove the pan from the heat and add cooked chicken and pad Thai noodles.
 Cover and let sit for 5 minutes to cook the noodles and warm the chicken.